Find out how to get benefits when you can't work due to a non-work-related illness or injury.

 If you experience any problems with your private plan claim, or if you have any questions, please contact the Private Plan Operations Claims Review Unit by completing this online form.

-There will be no Temporary Disability employee contribution deductions for the 2023 calendar year.
+There will be no Temporary Disability employee contribution deductions for the 2023 and 2024 calendar years.

 Temporary Disability Insurance benefits paid under a private plan may be subject to Social Security (FICA), medicare and federal income tax.
 For more information, contact your employer or private plan carrier.
 Temporary Disability Insurance benefits are not subject to New Jersey state income tax.